JDM95aus/OpenSourceTerraCore/P_O_S_T_FoodSynthesizer.md

   · A heated nozzle that deposits and simultaneously cooks the food onto the build plate.
 · The build plate is a non-stick, heated surface.

-E. The Control Panel
+# E. The Control Panel

 · Location: On the front, above the main door.
 · Components: A 7-inch touchscreen and a single "Start/Stop" button.

-2. The Exact User Workflow
+# F. The Exact User Workflow

 1. PREP: User buys or grows a "Fuel Pod" (mycelium block) externally.
 2. LOAD: User opens the front door, places the Fuel Pod into the designated slot, and closes the door.